 - Affiliate Marketing: This tactic is where an online business pays a commission to an affiliate for promotion.
 Affiliate marketing is based on the performance measures of sales or traffic generated by the referrer.

 Among the methods above are many organic ways (which require no monetary expense ) to drive traffic to your pages, such as optimising your website for search, regularly posting on your social channels and using email marketing.
 Paid search boosts your organic efforts by allowing you to create highly targeted campaigns to reach qualified prospects more efficiently.
-Both are important in growing your customer base.
+Both are important in growing your client base.
 When a prospect clicks on an ad to visit your site, make sure you are delivering what they are looking for and offer compelling calls to action.
 A balance of both organic and paid digital marketing tactics will give you a solid foundation on which you can beef up your marketing.

 Take your time to understand the channels and the opportunities each offer.
 As you go you will experience the excitement of a post that is shared and commented on, the power of a paid search campaign and the buzz of a positive response to an email campaign.

 BOMA is a digital marketing tool and content library for Accountants and Bookkeepers.
 Communicate with clients and prospects with ease from one platform.
 BOMA gives you over 300 expertly written advisory articles and free images so you can create emails, newsletters and social posts in minutes.

 Nothing comes close to BOMA in marketing your firm.